The FreshMenus Sample Pack for Senior Living

 Menu Planning Shouldn't Start From Scratch Every Quarter

-Good cycle menus reduce food waste, simplify procurement, and create the consistency that keeps residents satisfied and staff confident.
+Good menu cycles reduce food waste, simplify procurement, and create the consistency that keeps residents satisfied and staff confident.
 But for most dining teams, the planning process itself is the problem — undocumented, inconsistent, and dependent on whoever happened to build the last version.

 When a dining director leaves, the planning system often leaves with them.
 When a new team member joins, they inherit a process they didn't build and can't easily adapt.
 And when survey season arrives, inconsistencies in menu documentation become a liability.